nlohmann/json/README.md

 ### STL-like access

-We designed the JSON class to behave just like an STL container:
+We designed the JSON class to behave just like an STL container.
+In fact, it satisfies the [**ReversibleContainer**](http://en.cppreference.com/w/cpp/concept/ReversibleContainer) requirement.

 ```cpp
 // create an array using push_back